Fulbright-Hays GPA Program

-- understand China’s political, cultural and economic history from late 19th century through 2012.
+- learn China's political, cultural and economic history from late 19th century through 2012.

-- understand why, from the Chinese perspective, their history from the 1840s through the 1940s is a century of humiliation.
+- explain why, from the Chinese perspective, their history from the 1840s through the 1940s is a century of humiliation.

-- understand how Chinese people reject, devalue, and re-appreciate their own culture during their transition from an agricultural society to a modern China over 150 years.
+- explain how Chinese people reject, devalue, and re-appreciate their own culture during their transition from an agricultural society to a modern China over 150 years.

-- understand the differences between China’s Nationalist and Communist Revolutions, which allowed Mao’s peasant army to defeat Chiang’s modern military armed with American weapons.
+- find out the differences between China's Nationalist and Communist Revolutions, which allowed Mao's peasant army to defeat Chiang's modern military armed with American weapons.

-- understand how the international situation and Mao’s ideology affected his domestic policies.
+- learn how the international situation and Mao's ideology affected his domestic policies.